Hazem-azim/Practical-Statistics/README.md

 # Practical-Statistics
-Overview material covered in Module 3 of the Data Analyst Nanodegree (Udacity)
+Summary of the main topics covered in Module 3 of the Data Analyst Nanodegree (Udacity): Practical Statistics.

+A more reader friendly format can be found in the posts of my [personal Blog](https://marcellovictorino.github.io/)